alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 The wonderful [nullschool earth project](https://earth.nullschool.net/)

 Head winds should not surpass 13 m/s if we want to be able to counteract them.
+49 km/h (30 mi/h) is not a lot, especially over sea.

 ## Height